muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

+Trump Tower is a few blocks away from the Hudson River, so Trump himself will get in on the trade.
+Fishing from at the top of TT.
+NYC will have a boom.

+*2019-8-18 11:37:28*

+---

 \#brexit Yep.
 You can't tax Google, and you'll have to eat chlorine chicken, and four eyed fish..
 They're gonna fish'em right out of the Hudson River, and send them to you, and u'll have to eat them bcz u